MicrosoftDocs/dynamics365smb-docs/business-central/ui-manage-report-layouts.md

 * Excel

   Excel layouts are based on Microsoft Excel workbooks (.xlsx file type).
-They let you create reports by using familiar Excel features for summarizing, analyzing, and presenting data.
-Use tools like formulas, PivotTables, PivotCharts, and more.
+They let you create reports by using familiar Excel features for summarizing, analyzing, and presenting data with tools like formulas, PivotTables, PivotCharts, and more.

   ![Shows the an example of an Excel layout.](media/excel-layout-2.png)